sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 With a reference to the current session returned from the CosmosDBService, this function then calls our newly implemented function to update the messages within the session object with any new or updated messages.
 Typically, this would include a single user prompt, followed by one or more responses from the agents.

 To begin, navigate to the `/Services` folder in the `ChatInfrastructure` project.

 Open the `ChatService.cs` class.

 Scroll to the end of the file.
-Before the last curly brace copy and paste the code below:
+Before the *the last* curly brace copy and paste the code below:

 ```csharp
     /// <summary>